reselbob/simple-xml-rpc/readme.md

 `node server.js`

+You'll get output similar to the following:

+`XML-RPC server listening on port 9090 at Sun Apr 12 2020 20:01:03 GMT+0000 (UTC)`

 **Step 5:** Open a new terminal window in Katacoda.

 **Step 6:** In the new terminal, navigate to the CLI directory in the source code